-This page summarizes the major features in the Android 13 release and provides links to additional information.
+This page summarizes the major features in the Android 13 and the Android 13 QPR releases and provides links to additional information.
 These feature summaries are organized according to the feature's documentation location on this site.

 Changes to the generic boot partition